 In addition to the Design Heuristic analysis, we also coded all other identified strategies we detected in the concepts.
 We began with the list in Table 1; however, we quickly found that few participants used these specific strategies in their entirety.
-Instead, we found that participants used smaller aspects of these methods, or formed their own approaches.
-They did not explicitly refer to any of the existing methods, and did not follow the proposed procedure of the method.
-For example, one participant stated that he attempted to think about different varieties of food, and then generated solar cooking methods adapted to each food (e.g., coffee vs. bread).
-The Morphological Analysis procedure (Allen, 1962; Zwicky, 1969) includes identifying each functional goal, considering the different ways of achieving each of those goals of the product, and combining them in different ways.
-This participant's approach to modify one functional dimension did not capture the multi-dimensional aspect of Morphological Analysis, thus was coded as a separate strategy and added to the master list.
+Instead, we found that participants used smaller aspects of these methods or formed their own approaches.
+They did not explicitly refer to any of the existing methods and did not follow the proposed procedure of the method.
+One participant, for example, stated that he attempted to think about different varieties of food and then generated solar cooking methods adapted to each food (e.g., coffee or bread).
+The morphological analysis procedure (Allen, 1962; Zwicky, 1969) includes identifying each functional goal, considering the different ways of achieving each of those goals of the product, and combining them in different ways.
+Because this participant's approach to modify one functional dimension did not capture the multidimensional aspect of morphological analysis, it was coded as a separate strategy and added to the master list.

 Finally, new strategies were observed that could not be identified as falling into a known Design Heuristic or any known approach from Table 1.
-Each observed strategy was added to the master-coding list and counted with each occurrence.
+Each observed strategy was added to the master coding list and counted with each occurrence.
 The result of this extraction analysis was an inclusive list of concept generation strategies observed anywhere in the protocol data.

-IV.
 FINDINGS

-In total, the 36 engineers generated 179 concepts; the highest number of concepts generated by one participant was nine, and the fewest, one, with an average of 5 (sd = 2.2) per participant.
+In total, the 36 engineers generated 179 concepts; the highest number of concepts generated by one participant was nine, and the fewest, one, with an average of five (SD = 2.2) per participant.
 We first present evidence of ideation strategies used by participants that emerged from our analysis.
 These included general methods for initiating concepts from a starting point, altering the problem description, and working from existing concepts.
 Next, we present evidence for the use of Design Heuristics with a complete list of heuristics evident in the data.

-A. Approaches to Idea Generation
+Approaches to Idea Generation

 No participants stated that their approach to concept generation was based on existing ideation methods such as those shown in Table 1.
-In many cases, there were similarities to a component of the participant's approach and an aspect of an existing method.
-However, in none of these cases did the participants follow the prescribed procedure of the method, nor did they refer to the specific method during the think-aloud task or the retrospective interview.
+In many cases, there were similarities between a component of the participant's approach and an aspect of an existing method.
+However, in no cases did the participants follow the prescribed procedure of the method, nor did they refer to the specific method during the think-aloud task or the retrospective interview.
 We considered these methods as general approaches to idea generation.
-In total, we identified 11 different general approaches participants employed to help generate concepts.
-We categorized these approaches into three groups: 1) finding a starting point, 2) reformulating the problem, and 3) working from prior concepts.
+In total, we identified 11 general approaches participants employed to help generate concepts, which we categorized into three groups: finding a starting point, reformulating the problem, and working from prior concepts.

-Finding a Starting Point.
-When given the problem statement and tasked to generate concepts, some participants used structured ways to create a basis for a design.
-We found evidence for four different methods participants used to find starting points during concept generation.
+Finding a starting point When given the problem statement and tasked to generate concepts, some participants used structured ways to create a basis for a design.
+We found evidence of four methods that participants used to find starting points during concept generation.
 These methods focus on the use of past exemplars, including analogies, other existing products, and past autobiographical experiences (see Table 3).